President & Chief Executive Officer

 Before being appointed to his current position, Frank was Divisional Vice President of Municipal Operations at EPCOR Water Canada, responsible for water, wastewater and water distribution operations in all Canadian municipalities that EPCOR serves.

 Frank held a number of senior roles in business and operations at Shell Canada prior to joining EPCOR in 2010.
 He holds a BSc in Chemical Engineering and an MBA, both from the University of Alberta.
+Frank serves on the Board of Directors of Edmonton's Telus World of Science.

 Senior Vice President, Corporate Services